HYER STANDARD FOR TASKERS

 Restricted: Taskers who have completed 12 or more tasks and have a breach history of more than 17% of Late Cancellations/Major Breaches and more than 20 Minor breaches for scheduled tasks will have a Restricted tasker classification.

-A Restricted tasker classification will result in a suspension from the app which could be for 7 days, 14 days, 30 days, or Permanent.
-Restricted taskers will be able to complete already scheduled tasks but will not be able to apply to any new tasks until the probation period is over.
+A Restricted tasker classification will result in a suspension from the app which could be for 7 days, 14 days, or Permanent Disable.
+Restricted taskers will be able to complete already scheduled tasks but will not be able to apply to any new tasks until the suspension period is over.

-Probation: Taskers who have completed a suspension (7 days, 14 days, or 30 days) will have a Probation tasker classification.
-The Probation classification will remain for 30 and if no additional breaches are made, the tasker will then move back to either the New or Reliable classification (depending on the number of completed tasks).
+Probation: Established (>12 tasks) Taskers who have completed a suspension (7 days or 14 days) will have a Probation tasker classification.
+The Probation classification will remain in effect for 30 days and if no additional breaches are made, the tasker will then move back to the Reliable classification (depending on the number of completed tasks).
+New taskers do not qualify for a probationary period.

 Taskers who are on a Watchlist classification and incur a late cancellation or a major breach will move to the Restricted classification and will be suspended for 7 days.
-After the 7 days, they will be re-enabled and placed on Probation.
+After the 7 days, they will be re-enabled and placed on Probation for 30 days.
 If the tasker breaches again while on Probation, they will move to Restricted and be suspended again for 14 days this time.
-After the 14 days, they will be re-enabled and placed on Probation.
-If the tasker breaches again while on Probation, they will move to Restricted and be suspended again for 30 days.
-After the 30 days, they will be re-enabled and placed on Probation.
-Any tasker who breaches while on Probation after completing a 30-day suspension will be marked as Permanently Disabled and will not be allowed back on the app.
+After the 14 days, they will be re-enabled and if the tasker breaches again, their account will be marked as Permanently Disabled and will not be allowed back on the app.